darelovesdata/ecommerce-market-analytics/docs/CASE_STUDY.md

 ## The Story Behind the Data

 Every e-commerce business faces a critical problem: their data is scattered.
-Sales data lives in Shopify, traffic comes from Google Analytics, paid advertising performance hides in Google Ads and Meta, and customer engagement sits in email platforms.
+Sales data lives in Shopify, traffic comes from Google Analytics, paid advertising performance hides in Google Ads and Meta and customer engagement sits in email platforms.
 Teams spend 4-5 hours every week manually stitching this data together.
 By the time insights are compiled, the information is already outdated.

 This project demonstrates a unified solution that transforms fragmented data into a single source of truth.